-When it comes to fasting, women (particularly over the age of 40) are affected differently than men.
+When it comes to fasting, women (particularly those over the age of 40) are affected differently than men.
 Women are more sensitive to changes in hormone levels.
-This is because survival of a species relies on women carrying a full-term pregnancy and successfully giving birth.
+This is because the survival of a species relies on women carrying a full-term pregnancy and successfully giving birth.
 Research shows that women who get pregnant while they are starving or malnourished, have a higher risk of death during pregnancy.

 Because of this, women’s bodies are created to have a greater sensitivity to changes in energy balance.
-Women have a quicker stress response to fasting than men do, and women have much stronger hunger response and sensitivity to hunger hormones.
+Women have a quicker stress response to fasting than men do, and women have a much stronger hunger response and sensitivity to hunger hormones.